gohanko/yiikuochong.com/content/posts/reverse-engineering-hi-hive-community/index.md

 }
 ```

 I suspect what happens here is that there was a requirement to not send passwords over the internet in plain text even when secured by SSL.

-The token is then sent alongside the password, which I assume is used to decrypt it, and used to authenticate that the password was encrypted with a token related with the developer.
+The token is also sent alongside the password, which I assume is used to decrypt it, and/or used to verify that the password was encrypted with a valid token, possibly ones related to the developer to prevent a third party client.

 ## Roadblock to putting together a library
 This puts a big roadblock on our goal.
-What effectively happens in the end is that the login method is made a lot harder to reverse engineer since you have to somehow generated FCM token.
+What effectively happens in the end is that the login method is made a lot harder to reverse engineer since you have to somehow generated the FCM token.

 One method to solve this is to reverse engineer the FCM SDK, then figure out if it's possible to generate legit FCM tokens, and then check if authentication would work with that generated token.